Hike at a Glance

-Werribee Gorge Circuit via the Shelter Shed is a 7.6km, grade 3 hike in Werribee Gorge State Park, Victoria.
-This hike typically takes 3 hours to complete.
+Werribee Gorge Circuit via the Shelter Shed is a 7.6 km, grade 3 hike in Werribee Gorge State Park, Victoria, and typically takes around three hours to complete.
+It offers a varied and rewarding circuit that combines river walking, rocky escarpments, historic features, and sections that demand a bit of care and confidence on uneven ground.

 - Trail can be taken in any direction.